 Please consult your tax advisor for specific advice concerning deductibility for your tax situation.

 How much of my donation is awarded as a scholarship?

 Arizona law requires that 90% of donated funds are awarded as scholarships.
 ACSTO awards 92%!
 We operate on an 8% budget which is used to pay for operating costs and numerous resources for our schools, parents, and donors.

 Can I recommend a specific school or student with my donation?

-Yes, you may identify a school and scholarships will be awarded among applicants from that school.
-A current list of schools is available on our website.
-You may also recommend a student who is not your child or dependent.
+Yes, you may identify a specific school and your donation will be used to award scholarships among applicants from that school.
+A current list of our Partner Schools is available here.

 In addition, you may also recommend an eligible K-12 student (or preschooler with disabilities) who is not your child or dependent.
 Please note, Overflow Scholarships can only be awarded to students who qualify to receive them.

 Families may not “swap” donations by recommending each other’s children.
 The law states, “A taxpayer may not claim a tax credit if the taxpayer agrees to swap donations with another taxpayer to benefit either taxpayer’s own dependent.”

 What is the difference between a donor recommendation and a scholarship award?